What Obvi Learned In 2019

 Knowing that Albertans were feeling the pinch from tough economic times, the previous NDP government instituted a five percent cap on car insurance rates in 2017.
 But the new UCP government, elected in April, decided to let that cap expire, leading to insurance companies increasing their rates.

-The effect on Alberta car owners?
+What is the effect on Alberta car owners?
 A jump in what they pay for insurance, potentially as high as 20 to 30 percent.
 Visit our friends at Surex to compare auto insurance.

 Drivers keeping their vehicles longer